top of page

 Every day, KSTR works to give a second chance to animals who are fragile, injured, or orphaned.

-To enrich their environment, support their rehabilitation, and make the caregivers’ work easier, they have created a WISHLIST with the most useful supplies.
+To enrich their environment, support their rehabilitation, and make the caregivers’ work easier, they have created a

 By offering an item, you directly improve the well-being of the animals.